Oussama-Guelfaa/Image-Processing/README.md

 │   ├── filtering/             # Documentation on filtering
 │   ├── fourier/               # Documentation on Fourier transforms
 │   ├── histogram/             # Documentation on histograms
+│   ├── machine_learning/      # Documentation on machine learning for image processing
+│   ├── multiscale/            # Documentation on multiscale analysis
 │   ├── registration/          # Documentation on image registration
 │   ├── segmentation/          # Documentation on segmentation
 │   └── transformations/       # Documentation on intensity transformations